yassinebelmamoun/mapreduce-ass/display_compact/README.md

 # Display the content of a compact file

+Print the ocntent of a compact file